-Our team works on applied fluid dynamics and interfacial science at both micro- and macro- scales for energy, health, and environmental applications, primarily using experiments and numerical simulations.
-Our current research activities focus on micro- and nano-fluidics, evaporation, complex fluids, soft matter, evaporation, wetting, and convective transport.
+Our team works on both fundamental and applied fluid dynamics and interfacial science at both micro- and macro- scales for energy, health, and environmental applications, primarily using experiments and numerical simulations.
+Our current research activities focus on micro- and nano-fluidics, complex fluids, wetting, convection, porous media flow, and carbon capture, storage and utlilization.
 We welcome scientists and industrial partners to contact us for collaboration.

 Welcome Robin, Nicholas, Xiaotian, and Kevin to the group!

 Journal paper by Sourayon Chanda and P. Amy Tsai, "Competition between Electroosmotic and Chemioosmotic Flow in Charged Nanofluidics," in press, Physics of Fluids (2021).